sophiemiddleton/WabAnalysis/README.md

 - Cluster information from Hcal
 - Track parameters

-The combination of this information allows for complete discrimination of WAB/WASB and WAS
+The combination of this information allows for complete discrimination of WAB/WASB and WAS.

+Two python notebooks are included to show how the ntuples made from the previous steps can create a cut based veto.